Number formats you can display in Datawrapper

 Available number formats

-Below is a table of the number formats in the drop-down and how the formatted number will appear on your chart.
+Below is a table of the number format options in the drop-down and how four example numbers will appear on your chart with each option.

 1,000[.00] |